Founders’ Week Distinguished Lecture

 Felten, P., Gardner, J. N., Schroeder, C. C., Lambert, L. M., & Barefoot, B. O. (2016).
 Undergraduate experience: Focusing institutions on what matters most.
 San Francisco, CA: Jossey-Bass

 Dr. Estanek is a professor and chair of the Graduate Education and Leadership Department at Canisius College in Buffalo, New York, where she also heads the master’s program in higher education and student affairs administration.
-Before joining the full time faculty in 2002, she served as a college administrator for 23 years, including 15 years as vice president for student affairs at two different Catholic institutions.
+Before joining the full time faculty in 2002, she served as a college administrator for 23 years, including 15 years as Vice President for Mission and Student Engagement at two different Catholic institutions.
 Her research specialty is the practice of student affairs at Catholic colleges and universities.
 She has written and edited many books and articles on topics related to student life, Catholic identity, and mission, including the recent Student Life in Catholic Higher Education: Advancing Good Practice.
 She is also co-author, with Patrick Love, of Rethinking Student Affairs Practice.
 She founded the Institute for Student Affairs at Catholic Colleges in 1995, co-founded the Association for Student Affairs at Catholic Colleges and Universities in 1999, and co-chaired the process that developed the Principles of Good Practice for Student Affairs at Catholic Colleges and Universities, authoring the final document.

 For more information, contact the Office of Mission Engagement at email@example.com or 305-899-3599.